Piano-Bot/CSV_to_Arduino/README.md

 ---
 The goals / steps of this project are the following:
 * Implement a conversion system from .csv data to Arduino-actionable inputs
-* Create hand path optimizations to improve the smoothness of playing
+* Create hand path optimizations to improve the smoothness of hand motions while playing
 * Develop a deeper understanding of C++ programming
 * Add on extensions that can be used to create simulations with graphics